Speedup the Pipeline in Redis-py

 pipeline.execute()

-But remember, the response never disappears but stays in the response queue in the server.
-So if you need to execute a query command later, such as HGET, you must first disconnect the client to force the server to clean the cache and then reconnect to the server to query.
+, you must first disconnect the client to force the server to clean the cache and then reconnect to the server to query.
 Otherwise you'll get the queued response responding the pipeline commands.

-Even if there's nothing to query, you have to reconnect redis to release the memory used by the cached responses.
+to release the memory used by the cached responses.
 Otherwise the used memory of the server will keep increasing till crashing.

 Here's the way to reconnect: